tttppp/ora-balance-iteration/docs/bi-4.0-planning.md

 * Pun - 2022-06-27: Add a significant slowdown on crushes and make crush rate 100%
 * Longley - 2022-06-27: i tested the oposite 100% dodge chance, i think something like what you suggest here should probably be tested separately since it really affects everything else

+### Veterancy

+* ZxGanon - 2022-08-09: Veterancy in Red Alert 1 feels like an afterthought right now.
+Reaching each stage requires ridiculous amounts of value to kill while providing almost no boni to make it worth keeping your units a live.
+Suggestion: Removing 1 veterancy level to only have to work with 3 (like it is in all Command and Conquers)
+* i like men - 2022-08-09: personally I am not a fan of veterancy at all especially not in RA.
+I don't think it really adds anything. all it does it really increase snowballing, so I think buffing it would be counterproductive
+* SarahSicaria - 2022-08-09: I think the biggest issue with increasing veterency bonuses is the snowballing factor but these changes seem very reasonable to me.
+The speed differences are the biggest downfall to the current veterancy system
+* Orb - 2022-08-09: I think the vet 1 on spy is more significant with infantry than vehicles
+* Pun - 2022-08-24: \[We should also consider\] reworking veterancy
+* Longley - 2022-08-24: im really against buffing veterancy for all the reason mention in the thread by ILM and others

+### Gems

+* Blackened - 2022-08-24: ok i got a radical idea actually, make gems just be double ore in everyway.
+Right now gem mines produce faster and have less density than ore.
+The next result ends up being they are worth like 1.80 ore patches

 ## Defences